Zequinha Marinho

 José da Cruz Marinho (born 18 September 1959) more commonly known as Zequinha Marinho is a Brazilian politician, as well as a pedagogist, accounting technician, and pastor.
-Although born in Tocantins, he has spent his political career representing Pará, having served as federal deputy from 2003 to 2015 and federal senator since 2019.
+Although born in Tocantins, he has spent his political career representing Pará, having served as federal deputy from 2003 to 2015 and senator of republic since 2019.

 Personal life

 Marinho graduated from Universidade do Estado do Pará and has worked is a pedagogist and an accounting technician prior to entering politics.
 He is married to Júlia Marinho, who herself is a politician.
 Marinho is a pastor of the Assembleias de Deus church.

 Political career

 Marinho voted in favor of the impeachment against then-president Dilma Rousseff.
-Marinho voted in favor of the Brazil labor reform (2017), and would later back Rousseff's successor Michel Temer against a similar impeachment motion.
+He voted in favor of the Brazil labor reform (2017), and would later back Rousseff's successor Michel Temer against a similar impeachment motion.

-In the 2018 election Marinho was one of 6 new evangelical politicians elected to the federal senate.
+In the 2018 election, Marinho was one of 6 new evangelical politicians elected to the federal senate.